-BUSINESS-RELATED CLASSROOM EXPERIENCE-CAPSTONE COURSE Semesters: 2 Credits: 2 Grade Level: 11-12

-Prerequisite: Application AND concurrent enrollment in 0227 Weight: 4.0 DOE# 6162 Course Description:
+Penn# 0225 BUSINESS-RELATED CLASSROOM EXPERIENCE-CAPSTONE COURSE Semesters: 2 Credits: 2 Grade Level: 11-12 Prerequisite: Application AND concurrent enrollment in 0227 Weight: 4.0 DOE# 5974 (6162) Course Description:

-This class meets Gold Days during "A" Lunch.
-Business Related Classroom Experience is the classroom component of the Business Related Work Experience program.
-The instruction in this class is related to the student's on-the-job training program and career goals.
-General instruction will center on topics such as personality and self-improvement, human relations, communication skills, money and business management, taxes, refinement of skills and career exploration.
+This class meets Gold Days "A" during Lunch.
+Business Related Classroom Experience is the classroom component of the Business Related Work Experience The instruction in this program. class is related to the student's on-the-job training program and career goals.
+General instruction will center on topics such as personality and self-improvement, human relations. communication skills. monev and business management, taxes, refinement of skills and career exploration.

-Penn# 0227 (w/1341/1342 SH) BUSINESS-RELATED WORK EXPERIENCE

-Semesters: 2 Credits: 4 Grade Level: 11-12 Prerequisite: Application AND concurrent enrollment in 0225 Weight: 4.0 DOE# 6162 Course Description:
+Penn# 0227 (w/1341/1342 SH) BUSINESS-RELATED WORK EXPERIENCE Semesters: 2 Credits: 4 Grade Level: 11-12 Prerequisite: Application AND concurrent enrollment in 0225 Weight: 4.0 DOE# 5974 (6162) Course Description:

-Students interested in business related careers - general office assistant, bank/credit union teller, receptionist, accounting/bookkeeping, recordkeeping, data entry, sales/selling/retail, clerk, cashier, etc. should enroll in Business Related Work Experience.
+Students interested in business related careers - general office assistant, bank/credit union teller, receptionist, accounting/bookkeeping, recordkeeping, data entry, sales/selling/retail, clerk. cashier. etc. should enroll in Business Related Work Experience.
 Business Related Work Experience is an on-the-job training program for young men and women.
 The student will receive a minimum of 15 hours of training each week, will be paid at least the minimum wage, and will earn four credits for this experience.
-The Business Related Work Experience program allows students to apply their skills, to explore career possibilities, and to receive one year of work experience.
-Students must provide their own transportation
+The Business Related Work Experience program allows students to apply their skills, to explore career possibilities, and to receive vear of one work Students experience. must provide their own transportation